Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Summary and Discussion

 \section{Summary and Discussion}

-We have applied the triage analysis of \citet{shahaf19} to the recently published sample of \gaia astrometric binaries of \textit{NSS}.
+We have applied the triage analysis of \citet{shahaf19} to the recently published sample of \gaia astrometric binaries of \citetalias{NSS}.
 The analysis divides the astrometric binaries into three classes, class-I --- systems with MS secondary, class-II --- binaries that are likely to be triple systems, with a close MS binary as the astrometric secondary, and class-III --- binaries that probably have a compact-object companion.

-The analysis was based on three levels of computation: First, we vetted some of the orbits, based on the relative errors of the Thiele-Innes astrometric parameters, as published by \textit{NSS}, and the recommended selection criteria of \citet{halbwachs22}.
+The analysis was based on three levels of computation.
+First, we vetted some of the orbits, based on the relative errors of the Thiele-Innes astrometric parameters, as published by \citetalias{NSS}, and the recommended selection criteria of \citet{halbwachs22}.
 We also rejected binaries with periods longer than $1000$ days.
 Our criteria resulted in $\var{N_period_filter}$ binaries.
 Second, we adopted a new, conservative, $\mathcal{A}_{\textsc{tr}}$ threshold, based on the MIST stellar evolutionary tracks.
-Finally, we derived the probability of each binary to be of class-II and class-III, taking into account the uncertainties of the Thiele-Innes parameters and the stellar mass.
+Finally, we derived the class-II and class-III probability of each binary, taking into account the uncertainties of the Thiele-Innes parameters and the stellar mass.
 The main product of this analysis is a catalogue of these astrometric binaries with probabilities to be in each of the classes.

 Based on the classification probabilities, we constructed a small sample of $\var{N_class3}$ astrometric binaries that are likely to have compact companions.
-This sample was chosen such that an expected false-discovery rate is below $\var{BH_alpha}\%$.
-For comparison, \textit{NSS} constructed a larger list of 735 binaries.
-Another catalogue, by \citet[][]{andrews22b}, contained only 24 systems.
+For comparison, \citetalias{NSS} constructed a larger list of 735 binaries.
+Another catalogue, by \citet[][]{andrews22b}, contained 24 systems, and a list of $6$ BH candidates (out of which one was dynamically validated) was provided and by \citet{el-badry22c}.

+Our sample was chosen such that the expected false-discovery rate is below $\var{BH_alpha}\%$, so we can place an upper limit on the expected number of contaminants, assuming all orbital solutions are valid (but see the caveats discussion below).
+In the context of this work, contaminants might be hierarchical triples that were falsely identified as class-III systems.

 The requirements we adopted made our sample of binaries with probable compact objects rather small and incomplete.
 It is therefore too early to use it to draw conclusions regarding the frequency of binaries with dormant compact companions.
 However, we already can see some statistical features, plotted in Figures~\ref{fig:co_e-m}--\ref{fig:co_Pe}, that seem real and might be of astrophysical interest.